fenago/machine-learning-essentials-module1/lab_guides/lab_10.md

 evolution over time or the relationship between the variables in the data.
-Note that, wherever possible, the plots have been styled so that they can be interpreted in black and white for this book.
+Note that, wherever possible, the plots have been styled so that they can be interpreted in black and white for this course.